Ania Magliano: Career

-In July of 2025, it was announced that she would compete in series 20 of Taskmaster along with Maisie Adam, Phil Ellis, Reece Shearsmith, and Sanjeev Bhaskar.
+In July 2025, it was announced that Magliano would compete in series 20 of Taskmaster along with Maisie Adam, Phil Ellis, Reece Shearsmith, and Sanjeev Bhaskar.
 She tied for first place with Adam and Ellis; Adam then won the tiebreaker challenge, making Magliano place second.

+In February 2026, Magliano was announced as part of the Saturday Night Live UK (SNL UK) cast on Sky One.
+She is an anchor for Weekend Update alongside Paddy Young.
+Magliano appeared at Edinburgh Fringe a for second time in summer 2026, before appearing in the second season of SNL UK from September.

 Personal life

 Magliano is bisexual.
-She is in a relationship with fellow comedian Will Rowland and they co-host the podcast A Bisexual and a Boyfriend.
+She was in a relationship with fellow comedian Will Rowland and they co-hosted the podcast A Bisexual and a Boyfriend.